For assistance with sharing and preserving your information or for questions about ELOKA, please contact:

 - Quantitative data such as temperature, snow thickness, wind data, etc.

 ELOKA is collaborating with other organizations engaged in addressing data management issues for community-based research.
-Other organizations include the Inuit Knowledge Centre located at Inuit Tapiriit Kanatami, the Geomatics and Cartographic Research Centre at Carleton University, and the Sustaining Arctic Observing Networks (SAON) initiative.
 Together, we are working to build a community that facilitates international knowledge exchange, development of resources, and collaboration focused on local communities and stewardship of their data, information, and knowledge.
+Please look at our Partners page for more information.